redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 There is also the concept of 2 timeouts in Raft - the election timeout and the heartbeat timeout.
 When these timeouts occur, there are certain state transitions that must occur.
 The image below is a good representation of that.

 *As an aside, if you're curious why timeouts are required, look the FLP section of [this page](https://dinhtta.github.io/flpcap/).
 The FLP impossibility theorem is based on a famous paper from 1985.
-There is a generalisation of this theorem called the [two generals problem](https://mwhittaker.github.io/blog/two_generals_and_time_machines/#:~:text=The%20Two%20Generals'%20Problem%20is%20the%20problem%20of%20designing%20an,an%20algorithm%20that%20achieves%20consensus.)*
+There is a generalisation of this theorem called the [two generals problem](https://mwhittaker.github.io/blog/two_generals_and_time_machines/#:~:text=The%20Two%20Generals'%20Problem%20is%20the%20problem%20of%20designing%20an,an%20algorithm%20that%20achieves%20consensus.) which is fun to learn about.*

 ![](/assets/img/databases/raft/state_transitions.png)